Socialist Labor Party of America: Forerunners and origins

 In 1877, the Workingmen's Party met at Newark, New Jersey in a convention which changed the name of the organization to the Socialist Labor Party (generally rendered in English throughout the 1880s as "Socialistic Labor Party", a more stilted rendition of the German name of the group, Sozialistischen Arbeiter-Partei).
-The SLP achieved its most notable electoral success in Chicago, where in 1878–1879, its candidates won slots for a state senator, three state representatives and four city aldermen.
-In the 1879 Chicago mayoral election, the party's nominee received more than 20% of the vote.

 There was an upsurge of support for the new organization, reflected in the proliferation of the socialist press.
 Between 1876 and 1877, no fewer than 24 newspapers were established which either directly or indirectly supported the SLP.
 Eight of these were English-language publications, including one daily, while 14 were in German, including seven dailies.
 Two more papers were published in Czech and Swedish, respectively.

 Just two years later, in the wake of an economic crisis, not one of the privately owned English newspapers had survived.
 In 1878, the party established its own English-language paper, The National Socialist, but managed to keep the publication alive only one year.
 The year 1878 saw the establishment of a more enduring newspaper: the German-language New Yorker Volkszeitung (New York People's News).
 The Volkszeitung included material by the best and the brightest of the German-American socialist movement, including Alexander Jonas, Adolph Douai, and Sergei Shevitch and Herman Schlüter; and quickly emerged as the leading voice of the SLP during the last decades of the 19th century.

 About this same time, the American anarchist movement gained strength, fueled by the economic crisis and strike wave of 1877.
 As socialist Frederic Heath recounted in 1900: The line between Anarchism and Socialism was not at this time sharply drawn in the Socialist organizations, in spite of the fact of their being opposites.
 Both being critics and denouncers of the present system, however, they were able to work together.
 As a result of the brutalities of the militia and regulars in the railway strikes of 1877, a new plan was devised by the Chicago agitators.
 This found expression in the Lehr und Wehr Verein (teaching and defense society), an armed and drilled body of workmen pledged to protect the workers against the militia in a strike. ...
 The arms-bearing tactics were opposed by the Executive Committee of the SLP, the Secretary of which was Philip van Patten.
 A fight ensued between the Verbote, which was the weekly edition of the Arbeiter Zeitung, of Chicago, and the Labor Bulletin, the official party organ which Patten edited.

+The SLP was electorally successfully in 1878 and 1879 with the election of two aldermen in St. Louis, four aldermen in Chicago, three members in the Illinois House of Representatives, three members in the Missouri General Assembly, and one member in the Illinois Senate.
+Ernst Schmidt, their nominee in the 1879 Chicago mayoral election, received over 20% of the vote.